Skip to Main Content

 Open access:

-• can be peer-reviewed, in fact the major open-access initiatives insist on it.
-Since scholarly journals typically do not pay authors, reviewers or editors, OA is completely compatible with peer review.
+• can be peer-reviewed, in fact the major open-access publications and initiatives insist on it.

 • can be applied to books, journals, journal articles, videos, or any products of scholarly research.